Signs and symptoms of pericarditis

 Sitting up and leaning forward tends to ease the pain, while lying down and breathing deep worsens it.
 Some people describe the pain as a dull ache or pressure in their chest.

 The chest pain may feel like a heart attack.
 If you experience chest pain, call 911 right away because you may be having a heart attack.

 Fever is another common symptom of acute pericarditis.
-Other symptoms are weakness, trouble breathing, coughing and palpitations, which are feelings that your heart is skipping a beat, fluttering, or beating too hard or too fast, may occur and can be a sign of deeper heart tissue involvement.
+Other symptoms are weakness, trouble breathing and coughing.
+Palpitations, which are feelings that your heart is skipping a beat, fluttering or beating too hard or too fast, may occur and can be a sign of deeper heart tissue involvement.

 Chronic pericarditis often causes tiredness, coughing and shortness of breath.
 Chest pain is sometimes absent with this type of pericarditis.
-Severe cases of chronic pericarditis can lead to swelling in the stomach and legs and hypotension (low blood pressure).
+Severe cases of chronic pericarditis can lead to swelling in the stomach, feet, ankles and legs and hypotension (low blood pressure).

 Two serious complications of pericarditis are cardiac tamponade and chronic constrictive pericarditis.

 - Cardiac tamponade happens if too much fluid collects in the sac, putting pressure on the heart.
 This prevents the heart from properly filling with blood, so less blood leaves the heart, causing a sharp drop in blood pressure.
 Untreated cardiac tamponade can be fatal.

 - Chronic constrictive pericarditis is a rare disease that takes time to develop.
 It leads to scar-like tissue forming throughout the sac around the heart.
 As the sac becomes stiff and unable to move properly, the scarred tissue starts to compress the heart and prevent it from functioning well.